 Bug-A-Boo Jigs

 When fishing for early spring crappie, you can catch them in two ways: they are either preparing to spawn or are spawning.
 Crappie spawn on structure or cover, and casting a jig to these areas can be a great way to pick off these fish.
 The jig is equipped with marabou feathers, which pulsate and quiver to attract crappies.
-A jig fishing technique that is sure to produce fish is to hold the jig steady next to the cover you are fishing.
-Then, you can tremble the rod slightly, making the bait lift and send out vibrations.
+A jig fishing technique that will produce fish is holding the jig steady next to the cover you are fishing.
+Then, you can tremble the rod slightly, lifting the bait and sending out vibrations.
 This action will draw the crappie in for a good attack.

 Anglers can position themselves on prime Three Cs real estate and target weedy and woody cover.
 When fishing in early spring, look for the spawning areas right before sunset.
 The best bite is usually right before dusk, so a quick end of day trip can be productive.
 As long as you have a good bait, you’ll be rewarded.